Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 An Enviro500 MMC of Citybus running route 55 was seen loading passengers at Ching Tin Estate

 Citybus expands bus route 55 to an everyday service on 17 November 2025.
 The newly added weekend service will use Kwun Tong Road instead of going through Kowloon Bay.
 The service frequency was also increased, and the service hours were extended accordingly.
-Citybus also offers free interchange between the bus route with B3X, in an effort to attract East Kowloon passengers to Shenzhen Bay Port.
+Citybus also offers free interchange between the bus routes with B3X, in an effort to attract East Kowloon passengers to Shenzhen Bay Port.

 The LRV used for the Yuen Long Sightseeing Route stands at the Yuen Long terminus